yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/data_engineering/Imbalanced_data.md

   - Pro: Although F1 is not base-rate invariant, it is more comprehensive and intuitive than single precision or recall.
   - Con: Has no TN info.

-## 2. Data

-To solve the imbalance, of course one way is to balance the dataset.

-- Modify the dataset
-  - Oversampling, Downsampling, reweighing
-    - Reweighing: Give more weight to the sample during training, this is similar to over-/down-sampling
-  - Synthetic (like SMOTE): generate new data according to existing data.

-- Decompose to smaller equally distributed subcategory
-  - This method only works when there are possible sub-population/sub-groups in the majority
-  - Then, this method change the problem from binary-classification to multi-classification, i.e. (minority + majority) -> [label1+(label2+label3+...)]

 ## 3. Model